verilylifesciences/variant-qc/R/PlatinumGenomes-QC/QC-demo.md

   <tr> <td> chr17 </td> <td align="right"> 41276517 </td> <td> S </td> <td> T </td> <td> C </td> <td> NA12880 </td> <td align="right">   1 </td> <td> 0,1 </td> <td align="right">   1 </td> </tr>
    </table>

-Compare to [brca1.singletons](./data/singletons/brca1.singletons) which has 85 some of which are for 0/0 genotypes from reference matching blocks.
-This file was created with [vcftools](./data/singletons/brca1.log).
+Compare to [brca1.singletons](./data/singletons/brca1.singletons) which has 85 some of which are for 0/0 genotypes from reference matching blocks (see the [vcftools command line](./data/singletons/brca1.log) used to create this file).

 ```r